MicrosoftDocs/cpp-docs/docs/parallel/amp/walkthrough-debugging-a-cpp-amp-application.md

 6. Clear the **Precompiled header** check box, and then choose the **Finish** button.

-7. In **Solution Explorer**, delete stdafx.h, targetver.h, and stdafx.cpp from the project.

-8. Open AMPMapReduce.cpp and replace its content with the following code.
+7. Open AMPMapReduce.cpp and replace its content with the following code.

 ```cpp
     // AMPMapReduce.cpp defines the entry point for the program.